wandb/docs/docs/guides/launch/setup-launch-sagemaker.md

 1. Go to `EC2` in the AWS console and click `Launch instance`.
 2. Pick a t2.micro and use an appropriate security group and key pair for your organization.
 3. Expand `Advanced details` and for `IAM instance profile`, select the launch agent IAM role you created above.
 4. Launch the instance.

-Once the instance is running, connect to it and `pip install wandb[launch]`.  **Need to Make sure python is installed.
-Also how do you associate with the right role**
+Once the instance is running, connect to it.
+5. Install the required packages:

+`sudo yum install python311 -y && python3 -m ensurepip --upgrade && pip3 install wandb && pip3 install wandb[launch]`

+6. Install and start Docker

+`sudo yum update -y && sudo yum install -y docker python3 && sudo systemctl start docker && sudo systemctl enable docker && sudo usermod -a -G docker ec2-user`

+`newgrp docker`

+7. **Associate the agent with the right role**

+Now you can proceed to setting up the Launch agent config.

 #### Agent running from a local machine